pitfail/pitfail-reports/report1/report1.rst

 switch between their portfolios using the tabs near the top of the page.
 All actions, including buying/selling securities, only apply to the currently selected portfolio.
-Besides managing his or her own portfolio, each user can also view the current league's leaderboard:
+Besides managing his or her own portfolio, each user can also view the current league's leader board:

 .. figure:: ui-mockups/ui-leaderboard
 	:scale: 50%

-The leaderboard shows a list of all users in the current league ranked by the current net worth of their portfolios.
+The leader board shows a list of all users in the current league ranked by the current net worth of their portfolios.
 This encourages friendly competition and a provides a natural portal for the addition of social features in future versions.

 League Coordination
 ...................
-Besides the league-dependent "portfolio" and "leaderboard" links, there are two contextual links that are only visible to league coordinators.
+Besides the league-dependent "portfolio" and "leader board" links, there are two contextual links that are only visible to league coordinators.
 First, the league administration page allows league coordinators to change league-wide
 preferences: